Silhak

 Its proponents generally argued for reforming the rigid Confucian social structure, land reforms to relieve the plight of peasant farmers, promoting Korea's own national identity and culture, encouraging the study of science, and advocating technology exchange with foreign countries.
 Silhak scholars wanted to use realistic and experimental approaches to social problems with the consideration of the welfare of the people.
 Silhak scholars encouraged human equality and moved toward a more Korean-centric view of Korean history.
-The Silhak school is credited with helping to create a modern Korea.
+The Silhak school is credited with helping to create modern Korea.